 5. Reach Out

 Take the time to reach out to your customers.
 As mentioned earlier, you can connect on an emotional level when you understand their pain points better.
+Some of the most effective ways to reach out include email, social media, SMS and post cards.

 Once they recommend your company to people they know, they’re more likely to remain your customer.
 After all, they’ve told others how great you are.
 They may even be more likely to overlook minor issues.
+They will probably reach out if there is an issue, so you’ll be aware more quickly and can fix whatever the problem is.

 However, keep your customer service pledge in place.
 You want their expectations and happiness to remain high so they keep referring new people while staying with you.
+Do everything you can to offer your top clients a premiere service so they want to help you spread the word.

 Customer Retention is Your End Goal